luloxi/evolution-DAO/README.md

 ## Pending changes

+- Add functionality to buttons (maybe with the help of update-frontend from hardhat)
-- Test the contract works as intended
+- Test Khazi works as intended
-- Implement Ant UI on frontend
-- Write a createProposal.js script
+- Add ERC20 for votes to Khazum
 - Write tests

+## Later changes

+- Make a nicer frontend
+- Config docker/package.json to make the express server run on deploy to surge
+- Config express, createProposal and .jsx elements to read dynamically abi and address based on chainId
+- Update frontend dynamically when a new proposal is posted (express?)

 # 🏄‍♂️ Quick Start